T-RIZE-Group/canton-featured-apps/RIZEScore_CANTON_FEATURED_APP.md

 RIZEScore emits diagnostic Activity Markers representing rule-triggered signal events derived from finalized on-ledger activity.
 These markers do not represent asset issuance, settlement, custody activity, or direct economic transfers initiated by the application.

 Signal definitions (metrics, thresholds, severity bands, and interpretation criteria) are configuration-driven and may be co-defined with ecosystem participants through structured review processes.
 All configurations are deterministic and versioned; changes are reflected via policy_version to preserve interpretability over time.

+Note: The marker usage is being deprecated and transitioning towards integration with third-party explorers to highlight those events in addition to RIZEScore.

 #### Marker format